 This story arc provides examples of:

-- Fantastic Aesop: Quesada didn't want to imply a "divorce is okay" aesop, but was just fine with implying the impossible "dealing with the devil is okay".
+- Fantastic Aesop: The story is essentially a result of Quesada wanting to split up Mary Jane and Peter, but at the same time didn't want to imply a "divorce is okay" moral.
+Apparently, he was fine with impossibly implying "making deals with the devil is okay".

 - And in the sequel, MJ states marriage without children is just a piece of paper.
 So, divorce (unless done by Satan) isn't okay but marriage itself is no big deal.

 - The Gloves Come Off: Iron Man can not be stopped by Spider-Man's weak webs.
 But what if he let it go and emptied himself on him?
 Yes, that will stop him... at least for some seconds.

 - I Let Gwen Stacy Die: Parker blames himself for May being shot.
 Except when he blames Tony Stark.